Fitbit/ossapps/README.md

 * [Ionic Views](https://github.com/gaperton/ionic-views) by Vlad Balin - microframework with an implementation of the view/subview pattern in BackboneJS style.
 * [K·pay merchant API module](https://github.com/KiezelPay/fitbit_kpay_merchant_api) by Kristof Verpoorten - module to retrieve your sales data using the K·pay merchant API.
 * [MeterWidget](https://github.com/kmpm/fitbit-meter-widget) by Peter Magnusson - Some simple round meters using arcs and grayscale magic with js helpers.
+* [Realistic HRM animation](https://github.com/KiezelPay/Fitbit_Realistic_HRM) by Kristof Verpoorten - Shows an HR animation in the same frequency as the user's heartrate when the display is on.
+Disables the animation and icon when the watch is taken off.
 * [Weather module for Fitbit OS](https://github.com/gregoiresage/fitbit-weather) by Grégoire Sage - Weather module for Fitbit OS

 ## Examples